-At Beambox, we’ve been working closely with restaurant owners nationwide, and have picked up plenty of advice regarding how to set up a food business and get things ready for that all-important opening night.
+While the rewards of running a restaurant business are many, it’s a career path with no shortage of challenges.
+At Beambox, we’ve been working closely with restaurant owners nationwide.
+We’ve picked up plenty of advice regarding setting up a food business and prepping for that all-important opening night.

-Let’s dive right in and look at the essential steps any prospective restaurant owner will have to take, long before they’ve even served their first breadbasket.
+Let’s dive right in and look at the essential steps any prospective restaurateur must take before serving their first breadbasket.

 How Hard is it to Run a Restaurant?